 Whitefish Montana is the gateway to Glacier National Park.
 If you visit in the winter, Whitefish is known for its state-of-the-art skiing and if you visit in the summer you can explore local trails, get a round in at the golf courses, or kayak down the Fathead River.

 Flathead Lake is just miles away from the town of Kalispell and is known to be one of the largest freshwater lakes in the country.
 Visit Flathead and spend some time camping, hiking, boating, fishing, or sailing.
+This is one of the best lakes in Montana for a vacation.

 Things To See & Do In Montana